Century City | Los Angeles | Oakland | San Diego | Virtual Services

 Defamation, Invasion of Privacy, Rights of Publicity, and Anti-SLAPP

-In the complex litigation court and as a writs and receivers judge, Judge Hogue analyzed and decided CEQA and Coastal Act matters including a much-publicized claim of harassment and “localism” allegedly perpetrated by surfers at Lunada Bay (Spencer v.
-Lunada Bay Boys BC629596).
+In the complex litigation court and as a writs and receivers judge, she analyzed and decided CEQA and Coastal Act matters.

-As a complex litigation judge, Judge Hogue gained experience in healthcare industry disputes such as healthcare provider claims against HMOs for reimbursement of charges, bad faith actions against healthcare insurers, and consumer class actions against residential care providers.
+Judge Hogue managed and adjudicated numerous healthcare industry disputes including provider reimbursement claims against HMOs, bad faith actions against healthcare insurers, and consumer class actions against residential care providers and healthcare insurers.

-Judge Hogue has experience adjudicating complicated multi-level insurance coverage disputes.
-For example, Judge Hogue issued lengthy opinions interpreting the language of primary, excess, and umbrella policies in complex cases such as Riddell v.
+Judge Hogue has experience adjudicating complicated multi-level insurance coverage disputes, interpreting the language in primary, excess, and umbrella policies in Riddell v.
 Ace American Insurance Co.
 BC482698 (helmet manufacturer’s coverage case for defense and indemnity of NFL football players’ head injuries) and Montrose Chemical Corporation v.
 Canadian Universal Insurance Co.
 BC005158 (chemical company’s coverage action for DDT contamination).
 She has also presided over class actions involving life insurance and challenges to insurance rate increases.

-Judge Hogue has experience presiding over medical malpractice trials and adjudicated physicians’ petitions for writs of mandate against the Medical Board.
-She has similar experience with legal malpractice actions and has adjudicated complex issues of attorney-client privilege in legal malpractice actions where the client relationship was disputed.
+Judge Hogue presided over medical and legal malpractice trials and adjudicated physicians’ petitions for writs of mandate against the Medical Board.
+She also adjudicated complex issues of attorney-client privilege in legal malpractice actions and rendered decisions in cases against accountants, appraisers, lawyers, and other professionals arising out of Ponzi schemes.

-Judge Hogue also presided over sexual abuse cases including hundreds of actions against a UCLA gynecologist, and presided over a jury trial involving one of many victims of a Sears employee’s surreptitious videotaping of women’s restrooms and changing rooms.
+Judge Hogue presided over sexual abuse cases including hundreds of actions against a UCLA gynecologist and a jury trial involving one of many victims of a Sears employee’s surreptitious videotaping of women’s restrooms and changing rooms.

 On assignment at the Court of Appeal, Judge Hogue authored a published appellate decision affirming a $14 million judgment against a West Hollywood nightclub and finding, as a matter of law, that security officers on the premises owed a duty of reasonable care to prevent the sexual assault of a patron in a restroom.
 (Janice H. v.
 696 N. Robertson, LLC (2016) 1 Cal.App.5th 586).